metabrainz/picard-docs/v2.5/en/_sources/variables/tags_basic.rst.txt

 **script**

     The script used to write the release's track list.
-The possible values are taken from the `ISO 15924 <https://en.wikipedia.org/wiki/ISO_15924>`_ standard. (*since Picard 0.10*)
+The possible values are taken from the `ISO 15924 <https://en.wikipedia.org/wiki/ISO_15924>`_ standard (*since Picard 0.10*).

 **subtitle**